steffbeckers/steffbeckers/website/content/3.blog/iis-express-localhost-ssl-certificate-reset.md

 tags: ["dev", "tutorial", "dotnet", "visual-studio", "iis-express", "ssl"]
 ---

-# IIS Express 10 localhost SSL certificate reset

-Tutorial on how to reset your localhost SSL certificate for IIS Express 10.

 ## Source code

 Quick test .NET Web API project to test the problem, fix the issue and check if it's working again.